richardso21/resume/RSOresume.typ

   "Senior Teaching Assistant",
   ("01/2023", "05/2024"),
 )[
-  - Headed biweekly lectures on computer architecture foundations, the C language, and memory allocation principles.
+  - Lectured biweekly to 50+ students on computer architecture foundations, the C language, and memory allocation concepts.
-  - Developed unit testing suites, docker images for auto-grading, and course software servicing 1000+ students per semester.
+  - Developed unit testing suites, docker images for auto-grading, and course software for 1000+ students per semester.
 ]

 #resumeEntry(